 As a larger portion of your list becomes either unengaged or unsubscribed, your total list growth slows down dramatically.
 In essence, your email list becomes a leaky bucket, since even as you continue to get new subscribers, you are losing them due to attrition.

 3. Damaging Brand Perception

 Brand perception is one of the harder costs to measure.
 A brand is built across multiple different interactive touches with the consumer.
 It’s hard to pinpoint exactly how much damage over-emailing causes, but at the very least, it doesn’t help increase the brand perception in the eyes of your audience.

 4. Lowering Conversions

 If you are sending 5 times a week, every week, to all of your subscribers, sooner or later they are going to start tuning you out.
 In this attention-deficit world, your emails will end up annoying your subscriber base.
 Training your subscribers to ignore your emails (lower engagement) undoubtedly impacts your email conversions.

 The first symptom of declining engagement can be seen in downward trends in open rates.
 As your open rates drop (top of the funnel metric), your click volume and ultimately conversion volume will start to slide as well.
 Eventually, you’ll start seeing less and less money coming in per email sent.

 Email is a highly effective marketing channel with great returns.
-However, although pure hard costs of increasing batch and blast emails is relatively low, the hidden costs can really corrode your list.
+However, although pure hard costs of increasing batch and blast emails are relatively low, the hidden costs can really corrode your list.